 32. Rent a Bike and ride along the canals in Amsterdam

-33. Eat pizzas at Naples, Italy
+33. Eat pizzas in Naples, Italy

 If you are a pizza lover, add Naples to your wish list.
 The Napoli-style pizza uses a chewy crust with a focus on fresh, minimal ingredients.
-You might have eaten pizzas in hundreds of places, but nothing can beat the experience of eating the authentic Italian pizzas in Naples
+You might have eaten pizzas in hundreds of places, but nothing can beat the experience of eating authentic Italian pizzas in Naples

 34. Drive Romantic Road in Germany

 Romantic Road is a stretch of road in Southern Germany that passes through the mountains and forests of Bavaria & Baden-Wurttemberg.
-Cheese farms, postcard villages, lush landscape, sparkling lakes, and UNESCO heritage sites line this route, making it one of the most coveted road trips in Europe.
+Cheese farms, postcard villages, lush landscapes, sparkling lakes, and UNESCO heritage sites line this route, making it one of the most coveted road trips in Europe.

 35. Hop on the Iconic Red Bus and explore London

-London is crammed with world-famous landmarks like Buckingham Palace, Big Ben, Madame Tussaud, Westminster Abbey, Tower Bridge, Tower of London, London Bridge and umpteen museums, theatres & parks.
-And what can be more memorable than riding the iconic red double decker bus to explore all the famous attractions?
+London is crammed with world-famous landmarks like Buckingham Palace, Big Ben, Madame Tussaud, Westminster Abbey, Tower Bridge, Tower of London, London Bridge, and umpteen museums, theatres & parks.
+And what can be more memorable than riding the iconic red double-decker bus to explore all the famous attractions?